mpritchardESTM/esteemedio.github.io/_posts/2020-09-30-why-demand-for-tech-talent-is-so-high.md

 Finding top talent in hard-to-staff and highly technical disciplines has become a marathon.
 Employers are spending more time than ever courting, recruiting, and trying to keep the best of the best.

 It’s not your imagination.
-Demand for coders has skyrocketed in top tech fields like AI, cloud computing, and blockchain.
+Demand for developers has skyrocketed in top tech fields like AI, cloud computing, and blockchain.
 But the tried-and-true job markets like mobile app development and cybersecurity haven’t cooled off.

 > In an annual CIO Survey by KPMG, over [3,000 tech leaders shared their frustration](https://www.monster.com/career-advice/article/tech-talent-gap-survey-0816){:target='_blank'} and “an astonishing 65% said that hiring challenges are hurting the industry.”